-Every Duke Internal Medicine resident is assigned a faculty advisor who meets regularly with the resident to discuss clinical performance, research opportunities and career interests.
-At the beginning of the training in each academic year, the specific background and research interests of each Intern and the career aspirations are identified.
-Potential research mentors are suggested and contacted so that residents can begin early on during their training to identify their mentor, schedule meetings and formulate research projects.
+Every Duke Internal Medicine resident is assigned a faculty advisor who meets regularly with the resident to discuss clinical performance, academic opportunities and career interests.
+Early in your training, your specific background and research interests as well as your career aspirations are identified.
+Potential research mentors are suggested and contacted so that you can begin to identify your mentor(s), schedule meetings and formulate research projects.
 Learn more.

-The Clinical Implications of Basic Research / Mechanisms of Disease conference series for residents and the Department of Medicine Research Conference throughout the academic year provide an opportunity for residents to learn more about state-of-the-art clinical, basic science and translational research carried out at Duke and presented by distinguished Duke clinical investigators, physician-scientists and scientists who exemplify role models in academic medicine.
+The Department of Medicine Research Seminar Series provides an opportunity throughout the academic year for residents to learn more about state-of-the-art clinical, basic science and translational research carried out at Duke and is presented by distinguished Duke clinical investigators, physician-scientists and scientists who exemplify role models in academic medicine.

 Residents who would like to pursue patient-oriented clinical investigation and research projects are encouraged to apply for a four-week course that is offered during the PGY-2 year.
 The structured curriculum of the Comprehensive Introduction to Clinical Research (ClinEpi) course provides training in basic methodology of clinical research and study design, including clinical research methods in epidemiology, biostatistics, and data base management.